 - .A23 A manager or person with equivalent responsibilities is a professional employee of the firm who has either a continuing responsibility for the overall planning and supervision of engagements for specified clients or authority to determine that an engagement is complete subject to final partner approval, if required. - .A24 The AE will determine if the report has been accepted timely, which is ordinarily within three years and six months of the most recently accepted review's acceptance date.
-Considerations regarding timely acceptance are discussed in paragraph .A8. - .A25 Restrictions by regulatory, monitoring, or enforcement bodies that are outside of the program may disqualify a RAB member.
+Considerations regarding timely acceptance are discussed in paragraph .A8.

+- .A25 In rare circumstances, an exception may be approved by the AICPA when a request is submitted in writing that thoroughly explains why the exception should be approved for an individual who does not meet the required qualifications described in paragraph .21. - .A26 Restrictions by regulatory, monitoring, or enforcement bodies that are outside of the program may disqualify a RAB member.
 When such a restriction relates to the RAB member's firm, the AE may consider the nature and circumstances of partial or limited restrictions to determine whether the RAB member no longer meets the required qualifications.

-Report Acceptance Body Composition (Ref: par. .23-.25)
+Report Acceptance Body Composition (Ref. par. .23-.25)

-.A26 Current experience is described in paragraph .A22 of section 200.
+.A27 Current experience is described in paragraph .A21 of section 200.

-.A27 The appropriate must-select experience may come from a member of the RAB, another AE's RAB member, or an individual from a list of consultants maintained by the AICPA.
-The AE will determine if the RAB will not have the appropriate must-select experience and assign an individual with such experience prior to assigning the review to a RAB.
-The assigned individual with the appropriate must-select experience
+.A28 The appropriate must-select experience may come from a member of the RAB, another AE's RAB member, or an individual from a list of consultants maintained by the AICPA.
+The AE will determine if the RAB will not have the appropriate must-select experience and will assign an individual with such experience prior to assigning the review to a RAB.
+If the assigned individual with the appropriate must-select experience is a consultant rather than an assigned RAB member, that individual may attend the RAB meeting via teleconference; however, that individual is not eligible to vote on the acceptance of reviews.